Mofsata/Java-Design-Patterns/Creational Patterns/Builder/README.md

 ```

 The client creates the Director object and configures it with the desired Builder object.
-In this Construct method we choose to add all the parts, but you can easily choose the parts you want to add simply by not calling the add-method of that particular part in the director Construct method.
+In this Construct method we choose to add all the parts except for the disk driver, but you can easily choose the parts you want to add simply by not calling the add-method of that particular part in the director Construct method.

 ![client-builder relation](Builder-Director.PNG)